samkingsly07/BIKE-SERVICE-APPLICATION/README.md

 5.Run "php artisan migrate" in terminal to migrate the database and the framework database.

 6.Open the server(mentioned in step 3) in the browser .
-## Change according to your server
+## Change according to your server in .env file

 DB_CONNECTION=mysql